timomeh/react-native-material-bottom-navigation/docs/Usage.md

 The Icon can be any Component you want to use, for example [@expo/vector-icons](https://github.com/expo/vector-icons).
 In fact, the Material Bottom Navigation doesn't include an own Icon Component.

 As you see above, the `renderIcon` prop only contains an object as argument with the `isActive` key.
-We pass more arguments to `renderIcon` using something called a _Thunk_: a function returning a function.
+We pass more arguments to `renderIcon` using something called a _Thunk_ (or _Curry_, _Higher-order Function_, _Closure_): a function returning a function.
 This sounds complicated, but are just two small changes:

 ```js
 // ...